 PhD in the aesthetics of prosthetic devices

-Stefania arrived at Strathclyde in 2011 to study a PhD in the aesthetics of prosthetic devices.
+Stefania arrived at Strathclyde to study a PhD in the aesthetics of prosthetic devices.
 Find out more about her course and her thoughts on life at Strathclyde.

 Tell us a little about your background prior to coming to study with the department of Design, Manufacturing & Engineering Management (DMEM):